 We won't just push a button and tourism will recover, with the right support, tourism and events can lead economic recovery and boost inward investment where it's needed most.

 At VisitScotland, we want to remind everyone how important tourism is to the economy, to the wellbeing of our country and the development of a sustainable future.
-So, now is the time to start shouting about tourism being a force for good.
-Join us in telling the world how brilliant this industry is, share our stories and share on social media using #tourismforceforgood.
+So, let's start shouting about tourism being a force for good.
+Join us in telling the world how brilliant this industry is, share your stories and create noise on social media using #TourismForceForGood.

 Innerleithen, Scottish Borders

-The town of Sandwick, Shetland, already knows how to showcase its heritage which is popular with visitors, but is adapting and preparing for the future.
+The town of Sandwick in Shetland already knows how to showcase its heritage, which is popular with visitors, and continues to adapt through the local community to prepare for the future.
 Read our case study on the ways that Sandwick is attracting visitors and creating jobs.

 Under Canvas, Inverness

 Under Canvas is an initiative driven out of a gap in the summer events calendar, created to showcase Scottish music to a new and diverse audience.
-Read how Under Canvas is 'raring to go' since reopening.
+Read how Under Canvas is "raring to go" since reopened.